Convergence of spectral discretization for the flow of diffeomorphisms: Refined and new regularity estimates

 However, due to the boundedness of $w_n$ we can extract a subsequence (for simplicity again indexed by $n$) with $w_n\to w$ weakly in $H^s(\T^d;\R^d)$.
 Then along this subsequence the right-hand side of the above converges to $\langle\rho,\adjointMap_{\phi}w\rangle-\langle\rho,\adjointMap_{\phi}w\rangle=0$, yielding a contradiction. \end{proof}

 Before proving a regularity estimate for geodesics (which then will allow an approximation via spectral discretization), we need to ensure well-posedness of geodesics in the first place.
-Even though shortest geodesics exist between any two points of $\DiffSobId^m$ \cite{Tr95a,BrVi17} and under certain conditions on the inner product $\IPHm{\cdot}{\cdot}$ even satisfy a (weak) geodesic equation \cite{GuRaRuWi23}, the solution of this geodesic equation forward in time may not be unique.
+Even though shortest geodesics exist between any two points of $\DiffSobId^m$ \cite[Thm.\,3.7]{Tr95a},\cite[Thm.\,7.2]{BrVi17}\footnote{Note that \cite[Thm.\,7.2]{BrVi17} only states the result for smooth metrics, but does not use the smoothness in proving existence of path energy minimizers.} and under certain conditions on the inner product $\IPHm{\cdot}{\cdot}$ even satisfy a (weak) geodesic equation \cite{GuRaRuWi23} (cf.\ \cref{thm:GuRaRuWi23}), the solution of this geodesic equation forward in time may not be unique.
 To this end we appeal to classical differential geometry: If the Riemannian metric $g_\phi(v,w)=\langle\L(v\circ\phi),w\circ\phi\rangle$ is twice continuously differentiable in $\phi$, then the right-hand side of the second order geodesic equation is Lipschitz (even differentiable) and thus locally uniquely solvable \cite[\S\,1.6]{Kl95a} with the solution depending continuously on the initial condition by classical ODE theory.
 In other words, the Riemannian exponential map is locally well-defined and continuous (and $n$ times differentiable if the metric has $n$ further derivatives).
 For the sake of completeness we provide a sufficient condition for this differentiability requirement, which essentially is a variation of \cite[Thm.\,4.1]{MiPr10}.